-Inside, the boy dipped
+Inside, the boy dipped parsley into salt water.

-a wet blade of grass.
+Outside, the kitten chewed a wet blade of grass.

-the middle matzo in half.
+Inside, the boy broke the middle matzo in half.

-Outside, the kitten split
+Outside, the kitten split a twig in two.

 When at last the youngster opens the front door for the Prophet Elijah, and looks outside, it’s not the prophet who makes an appearance at the Seder, but a friendly kitty looking for a home.
 Gal’s warm palette adds to the uplifting ambiance in all her illustrations.
 This sweet Passover tale should resonate with many children who look forward to celebrating Passover and all its beloved kid-centric rituals of not only asking the four questions, and finding the afikoman, but to welcoming Elijah into their homes year after year.
 Back matter about the holiday is also included.